Skip to content

 There are two licenses you can get to start working in the South Carolina plumbing industry.
 Follow these steps to get your desired plumbing license:

-Residential Specialty Plumbers License:
+Residential Specialty Contractor Plumbing License:

 South Carolina Department of Labor, Licensing and Regulation